 The course was often misunderstood at the outset by both students AND staff because the title is so obviously deceptive.

 Many people zoomed right on by the significance of these two words, and therefore missed the power of the course and its many practical concepts and applications in day-to-day life.
 Further, this course and its content was often dismissed as “common sense.”

 This stuff is easy to talk about, but difficult to do.

 >> Human Relations = to relate (effectively) to other humans… pretty straight-forward right?
 Not necessarily…

 Here’s where it gets tricky…

-Effectively relating to others requires us first to effectively relate to, and understand ourselves.
+Effectively relating to others, and demonstrating empathy, requires us first to effectively relate to, and understand ourselves, honestly.
 Again, easy to say, hard to do… no small task for many, dare I say, MOST people.

 This subject is as internal as it is external… just like looking in a mirror is both an internal and external exercise simultaneously.
 We first have to see ourselves, and then hopefully we will “see” ourselves.
 Without being truly in touch with ourselves first, we will be arguably less effective when dealing with others.
 Communication works if it’s worked.

 The mirror has to reflect both ways.
 Many “get” this, but fail to really get into it fully.